intercultural

 Space to play — Board Games and Dialogue Tables

-Playfulness creates space for establishing meaningful connections between people, which fosters encounters that both entertain and stimulate the participants: Letting go of our compulsion of norms, codes and traditionally learned frameworks and allowing a new interplay to arise in the in-between space….
+Playfulness creates space for establishing meaningful connections between people, which fosters encounters that both entertain, educate and stimulate the participants: by letting go of our compulsion of norms, codes and traditionally learned frameworks and allowing a new interplay to arise in the in-between space….
 Feeling free to explore different perspectives together and to agree on appropriate rules for what is at stake.

-The Quest for Wisdom Foundation has created the Wheel of the Intercultural Art of Living, on which the game Amor Fati elaborates, enhancing Global Citizenship.
-The book with the same title explains the philosophy of the Wheel as well as the intercultural art of living.
+The Quest for Wisdom foundation has created the Wheel of the Intercultural Art of Living, on which the game Amor Fati elaborates, enhancing Global Citizenship.
+The book with the same title explains the board game as well as the philosophy of the Wheel as the intercultural art of living.
+Lecturer Michiel de Ronde says about this book:

 NL/EN, 2024, ISBN 978 90 441 3970 9